weihanglo/rust-algorithm-club/README.md

 > ### 🚧 🚧 This repo is under construction.
 Most materials are written in Chinese.
 [Check it out here](https://rust-algo.club) if you are able to read Chinese.

-Welcome to Rust Algorithm Club!
+Welcome to the Rust Algorithm Club!
 This repository was originally inspired by [Swift Algorithm Club][swift-algorithm-club].
 All algorithms here would be explained and implemented in [Rust programming language][rust]!
-You can find out more on [Rust Algorithm Club][main-site] main site.
+You can find out more on the [Rust Algorithm Club][main-site] main site.
 Just pick up some algorithms you are interested in and start learning.
 If you are brave enough, we recommend you the [auto-generated API documentation][generated-doc].
 Go and fight with the source code.

 This project along with its source code are on [GitHub][source-code] and we are looking forward to your contributions.